Catharine Waugh McCulloch: Early life and education

 Catharine Waugh was born in New York to Susan Gouger and Abraham Miller Waugh.
 She was of French and Irish ancestry.
 Raised in Illinois, she graduated from Rockford Female Seminary in 1882, where she wrote a thesis on women's wages and earned both a B.A. and M.A. degree.
 Waugh then attended Chicago's Union College of Law (now Northwestern Pritzker School of Law).
 After graduating and passing the bar in 1886, Waugh sought employment in Chicago but faced gender discrimination.
 She returned to Rockford, Illinois and started her own practice.

 Marriage and family

-In 1890, Catharine Waugh married her former law school classmate, Frank Hawthorn McCulloch.
+In 1890, Catharine Waugh married her former law school classmate, Frank Hathorn McCulloch.
 They moved to Chicago and merged practices to form the law firm of McCulloch and McCulloch.
 Catharine sought equality in her relationship as both a private and political arrangement.
 According to letters she sent to colleagues, she believed her marriage to McCulloch helped advance her career.
 She raised four children: Hugh Waugh, Hathorn Waugh, Catharine Waugh, and Frank Waugh.